 I Capital Funds

 Α Tier I Capital elements

 (a) Paid-up Capital

 Less : Intangible assets and losses

 Net Paid-up Capital

 (b) Reserves & Surplus

-Statutory reserves
+1. Statutory reserves

-Capital reserves (see note below)
+2. Capital reserves (see note below)

+3. Revaluation Reserves (refer to para 4.1 (x) of this Master Circular)

-3. Other reserves
+4. Other reserves ( to be specified)

-4. Surplus in Profit & Loss Account
+5. Surplus in Profit & Loss Account

 Total Reserves & Surplus

 Total Capital Funds (a + b)

-Notes: Capital reserves representing surplus on sales of assets and held in a separate account will be included
+Capital reserves representing surplus on sales of asset account will be included ets and h eld in a

-Revaluation reserves, general/floating provisions and specific provisions made for loan losses and other asset losses or diminution in the value of any assets will not be reckoned as Tier I capital funds.
+asset General/floating provisions and specific provisions made for loan losses and other asset losses or diminution in the value of any assets will not be reckoned as Tier I capital funds.

-- In case of surplus in P & L Account [not allocated and yet to be approved by AGM] the following assumption may be made: - (a) The current year's surplus may be nationally arrived at to the extent recommended by the BOD to be allocated among various reserves/funds and retained in business. - (b) Where the BOD have not decided the distribution of the surplus, it may be notionally arrived at on the basis of last 3 years average.
+In case of surplus in P & L Account [ not allocated and yet to be approved by AGM] the following assumption may be made: (a) The current year's surplus may be notionally arrived at to the extent

+mended by the BOD to be allocated among various re eserves/fu nds and

+ed in business. here the BOD has not decided the distribution of the s urnlue it may he

+' ' ally arrived at on the basis of last 3 years average. ouipius, it may be

 В Tier II capital elements

 (i) Undisclosed reserves

-(ii) Revaluation reserves
+(ii) Revaluation reserves (refer to para 4.1 (x) of this Master Circular)

 (iii) General provisions and loss reserves #

 (iv) Investment Fluctuation Reserves / Funds

 (v) Hybrid debt capital instruments

 (vi) Subordinated debts

 Total

 Total of I (A + B)

-Incl udes General Provision on standard assets (subject to restriction ons)
+Includes General Provision on standard assets (subject to restrictions)

-II Risk Assets
+II Risk Assets ,

 (a) Adjusted value of funded risk assets i.e. on

-Balance Sheet items (to tally with Part 'B')
+(, Balance Sheet items (to tally with Part 'B')

 (b) Adjusted value of non-funded and off-Balance

+· -

 Sheet items (to tally with Part 'C')

 (c) Total risk-weighted assets (a+b)

-III Percentage of capital funds to risk-weighted

-assets I / II x 100
+III Percentage of capital funds to risk-weighted assets I / II x 100